 I have a voice, James Bond has a voice, Stevie Wonder has a voice, and you, my friend, have a mighty fine set of pipes.
 We've all got our own unique tone and style.
 But, if your brand doesn't have a voice, then how will it stand out?
 Answer: it won't.

 So, what is a brand voice?
 Simply put, it’s the consistent style that your brand uses to communicate with words.
 This voice gives every piece of content that your brand creates an injection of its personality.
 It also makes the content compelling, appealing, and exciting.
 The content itself will get people to start reading, but your brand voice is what will get them to keep reading and make them hungry for more.

 Some people think that a brand voice is just part of your brand identity.
 It’s just like any other element, like a logo or letterhead.
 But that’s not the case.
 A brand identity is updated and adjusted every few years to keep it fresh.
 It’s a commodity in this sense.
 But, a brand voice comes from a much deeper, more powerful place.
 Where is that place?

 MailChimp understands the power of a brand voice

-MailChimp can help you do anything email related.
+MailChimp can help you do anything email-related.
 They have great products.
-So great, that I’m even a customer.
+So great that I’m even a customer.
 But, another great thing that they have is an amazing brand.
-They take branding so seriously, that they’ve even have their own GIF channel.
+They take branding so seriously that they even have their own GIF channel.